Bosnia and Herzegovina - hidden gem of the Balkans

 If you visit in the summer months, you will get the chance to appreciate the locals taking a dive from the iconic bridge into the shimmering water below.

 When is the best time to visit Bosnia and Herzegovina?

-The weather in Bosnia and Herzegovina is varied across the country.
+The weather in Bosnia and Herzegovina varies across the country.
 The best time to visit for ideal warm weather is around April to August where in the peak of summer, temperatures can reach up to around 30°C. The countryside of the country is blooming with wild flowers, and people start to come out after sheltering from the cold winter breaks.

 For any skiers interested in a winter break, the mountainous regions of Bosnia experience a lot of snow perfect for skiing from January to March, on the mountains of Bjelašnica, Igman and Jahorina.